 - Mainly plenary sessions and round table discussions.

 - Reaching consensus where possible.

 The idea to establish the COGI Congress started in the early 90's, almost a decade before the inauguration of the first edition when I established and edited in the 'Journal of IVF/ET' (currently named 'IVF and Genetics') the 'Controversies' section that preceded the sections of 'Debate' and 'Opinion' in the 'Journal of Human Reproduction' and 'Fertility Sterility'.
 Later, the idea was developed and manifested in successful congresses where all the Ob/Gyn/Infertility disciplines were covered and the road to establishing World COGI Congress as 'A comprehensive congress fully devoted to clinical debates and controversial issues in the entire field of Ob/Gyn and infertility' was paved.

 Today, the concept congresses in Controversies in Obstetrics, Gynecology and Infertility needs no introduction.
 You can recognize a good 'product' when you see one.
 Reviewing the numerous yearly programs conveys the extensive efforts and resources invested by the organizers into preparing a program that fits the modern physician's practical needs.
 The ever growing number of attendees speaks for itself.
 The fact that the concept was copied under my guidance onto numerous fields in other branches of medicine bears witness to the relevance of the concept to today's physician's needs.

-Prof. Zion Ben-Rafael,
+Prof. Zion Ben Rafael,

-who founded the Controversies in Obstetrics, Gynecology and Infertility (COGI) Congresses
+founder of the Controversies in Obstetrics, Gynecology and Infertility (COGI) Congresses